 Myth: Only Big Corporations Are Targeted

 Contrary to popular belief, cyberattacks are not limited to large corporations.
 Small businesses, individuals, and even non-profit organizations are also prime targets.
-Cybercriminals often exploit vulnerabilities wherever they find them, regardless of the size or nature of the entity.
+Cybercriminals often tend to exploit vulnerabilities wherever they find them, regardless of the size or nature of the entity.
+This is why collaborating with a reputed IT company in Calgary or elsewhere can prove to be valuable in mitigating risks and implementing robust cybersecurity measures.

 Myth: Strong Passwords Are Enough